Head of Year: Mrs Ridley

 Year 6 pupils all have five Numeracy lessons first thing every day followed by Literacy lesson 2 every day.
 There is also an extra literacy/numeracy lesson last lesson on a Thursday where we consolidate skills from these lessons alternatively.
 In numeracy and literacy we are lucky to be able to have four groups.
 All of Year 6 also have technology at the same time on a Friday afternoon.
 In this subject pupils are in four mixed groups covering the following technologies on a ten week carousel: Food technology, Resistant Materials, Control and Art.
 The rest of the timetable is different for each form class covering the following lessons: Science (3 lessons), P.E, Games, Humanities (2 lessons), Music, I.C.T, R.E., P.S.H.E and French.
 Form teachers are available at any time to speak to pupils and there are homework clubs every lunch time from 12:30 – 1:00.

-Form Teachers: Mrs Ellison, Mr Pusey, Mr Anderson
+Form Teachers: Mrs Ellison, Mr Pusey, Mr Addyman/Mr Wainwright

-Associated Teachers: Mr Cole, Mrs Foster, Mr Kirk, Miss Brown
+Associated Teachers: Mr Healey, Miss Brown, Mrs Foster, Mrs Wood

 How we praise:

 In Year 7, we are inspired by the school mantra of opportunity, motivation and success.
 Pupils in year 7 are regularly rewarded for their good work and effort in a variety of areas, as well as in their attendance and punctuality.
 Pupils collect house points individually and this total is added together with the members of their pastoral class each Friday.
 The house point cup is presented to the class with the highest total on a Tuesday at our year group assembly.
 Certificates are given when individual pupils reach 100, 250, 500 and 1000 house points.
 In addition to this, pupils from each form class are able to recognise members of their form class as a ‘star of the week’.

 What we do: